 For a free legal consultation with a personal injury lawyer serving Delray Beach, call (800) 747-3733

 The defendant behaved in a careless or reckless manner.
-We may use security camera video, eyewitness testimony or other evidence to establish this element.
-For instance, we may use blood alcohol content test results to show that a driver acted in a reckless manner by driving while legally intoxicated.
+We may use security camera video, eyewitness testimony, or other evidence to establish this element.
+For instance, we may use blood alcohol content (BAC) test results to show that a driver acted in a reckless manner by driving while legally intoxicated.

 The defendant’s negligence caused your injuries.
-Continuing with our drunk driving example, we rely on documents showing the defendant driving under the influence of alcohol caused an accident which resulted in your injuries.
+Continuing with our drunk driving example, we rely on documents showing that the defendant driving under the influence of alcohol caused an accident that resulted in your injuries.